rcls/discus/README.md

 There are several buses:
 * **`A`** : Accumulator bus.
 This is a differential CMOS bus outputing the accumulator value for `STA` and `OUT` instructions.
 * **`B`** : Operand bus.
-This is a differential CMOS bus outputing the current instruction operand.
-It is used as the address lines for memory instructions.
+This is a differential CMOS bus outputing a memory address.
+For instructions accessing memory, this is the instruction operand.
+For instructions not accessing memory, the DRAM refresh address is output.
 * **`Q`** : Result bus.
 This is an open drain bus carrying the result of the current instruction.
 It is driven by memory reads and IN instructions, in addition to all internal instruction result values.